Creating an Assessment Method

 your students are achieving the skills and knowledge taught

 in your courses or your program.

-Creating and Teaching Student Learning Outcomes
+Creating & Teaching Student Learning Outcomes

-All professors should be teaching the Student Learning Outcomes specified by their department.
+All instructors should be teaching the Student Learning Outcomes specified by their department.
 Typically, 4 to 6 Outcomes should be identified.
 These are not goals or objectives, which suggest what is hoped to be obtained, but rather are the deliverables of the course -- if the student is becoming competent in these Outcomes is what assessment shows us.